Whats New Icon

 1. Resection of cancer of all oral cavity subsites

-2. All types of neck dissection
+3. All types of neck dissection and excision of Neck tumours

-4. Advanced reconstructive techniques following cancer surgery, including microvascular surgery, free tissue transfer and customised reconstruction with computer-assisted 3D planning
+5. Advanced reconstructive techniques following cancer surgery, including microvascular surgery, free tissue transfer and customised reconstruction with computer-assisted 3D planning

-5. All types of surgeries on the thyroid gland
+6. All types of surgeries on the thyroid gland

-6. All types of surgeries on the salivary glands
+7. All types of surgeries on the salivary glands

-7. Excision of benign neck and facial swellings
+8. Excision of benign neck and facial swellings

-8. Facial nerve reanimation techniques
+9. Facial nerve reanimation techniques

-9. Maxillofacial reconstruction
+10. Maxillofacial reconstruction

-10. Emergency procedures
+11. Emergency procedures

 Outpatient services

-We provide outpatient services on Mondays (08:00 am to 01:00 pm) and Thursdays (01:00 pm to 5:00 pm) on the 3rd floor of the OPD building (310).
+on the 3rd floor of the OPD building (330 and 310).
 General and private appointments are available.

-Clinical evaluation and nasopharyngolaryngoscopy are performed, in addition to wound care for the post-operative patients.
 A specially assigned swallowing therapist works with us to deliver speech and swallowing therapy to both out-patients and in-patients.

 We also organise diet, general, and pre-operative patient counselling sessions by qualified nursing and paramedical staff to ensure a complete understanding of the disease process and the treatment offered to the patient.